 There is no better time to go for a canoe or kayak than a crisp Autumn morning.
 The mist slowly clears away, and the beautiful fall colours appear to be on fire with the burning sun finally touching down on them.
 We’ve got a number of outfitters right on the water that rent canoes, with recommended routes for you to take:

-Stay at a Resorts in Muskoka – offer kayaks and canoes
+- Stay at a Muskoka Resort – kayaks and canoes available

 From the Highest of Heights – Muskoka’s Lookouts